elkcityhazard/chef-frank/content/recipes/dessert-recipes/cherry-torte-recipe/index.md

 ---
 title: Traverse City Cherry Torte Recipe
 author: elkcityhazard
-type: page
+description: "Quick Easy Cherry Torte Recipe is from Aunt Lucy's kitchen.
+This Cherry Torte Recipe is an old standard from Traverse City and is a great dessert for any occasion."
 date: 2019-12-16T16:35:48+00:00
+img:
+category:
+  - Desserts
+tags:
+  - Pie
+  - Torte
+  - Cherries

 ---
-Quick Easy Cherry Torte Recipe is from Aunt Lucy&#8217;s kitchen.
-This Cherry Torte Recipe is an old standard from Traverse City and is a [great dessert][1] for any occasion.
+Quick Easy Cherry Torte Recipe is from Aunt Lucy's kitchen.
+This Cherry Torte Recipe is an old standard from Traverse City and is a great dessert for any occasion.

 ## Aunt Lucy&#8217;s Cherry Torte Ingredients